Protecting Your Team to Protect Revenue

 Not every regular is good for the business.

-They train your staff to tolerate behavior they should not have to manage.
+As a result, staff learn to tolerate behavior they should not have to manage.

 The issue is not one difficult guest.

-Instead, the issue is what leadership allows to become normal.
+Instead, the real issue is what leadership allows to become normal.

 The bartender has to react.